Aging

 (312)-899-0040 Ext.
 5500

-This organization is a professional society of dietitians who work in health-care settings, schools, day care centers, business, and industry.
+This organization is a professional society of dietitians who work in healthcare settings, schools, daycare centers, businesses, and industry.
 It offers Spanish and English programs for nutrition professionals to teach the basics of nutrition, weight loss, and diabetic meal planning.
-Members provide direct nutrition counseling to older persons or indirect assistance through state and local meal programs such as area agencies on aging, meals-on-wheels programs, home health agencies, and other health-care facilities focusing on the special nutritional needs of older people.
+In addition, members provide direct nutrition counseling to older persons or indirect assistance through state and local meal programs such as area agencies on aging, meals-on-wheels programs, home health agencies, and other healthcare facilities focusing on the unique nutritional needs of older people.

 Digestive Diseases